PramodLakmal/OOP-Project/README.md

 2Y S1 OOP-Project

-We are using jdk8
+We are using jdk8 and
 Tomcat 9.0

 MYSQL Username :- "root"
       Password :- "123456"